List of Mobile Suit Gundam 00 characters: Gundam Meisters

 Neil Dylandy is the first Lockon Stratos who decided to join Celestial Being because his parents and younger sister were killed in a terrorist bombing.
-As the eldest pilot, he is considered the pilots' team leader, and sports a more easy-going, flamboyant personality as compared to the other Gundam Meisters.
+As the eldest pilot, he sports a more easy-going, flamboyant personality as compared to the other Gundam Meisters.
 He owns an orange Haro to help pilot the Gundam Dynames and has a personal feud with Ali Al-Saachez, who plotted the terrorist bombing that caused the death of his family.
-He acts as the leader of the team, turning himself in the closest friend-alike to both Setsuna and Tieria, and lost his aiming eye shielding Tieria.
-Despite being injured he searched for revenge against Ali Al-Sacheez, he succeeds in shooting down Sacheez machine at the cost of his own life; his death is one of the biggest impacts to Setsuna and prompts him to "change" as Neil could not (which would develop into Setsuna become the first true Innovator).
+He acts as the leader of the team, becoming the closest friend to both Setsuna and Tieria, and lost his aiming eye shielding Tieria.
+Despite being injured, he searched for revenge against Ali Al-Saachez, and succeeds in shooting down Saachez's machine at the cost of his own life.
+His death is one of the biggest impacts to Setsuna and prompts him to "change" as Neil could not (which would develop into Setsuna becoming the first true Innovator).
 After being killed at the climax of the first season, his younger twin brother Lyle Dylandy chooses to take up the title of Lockon Stratos and becomes the pilot of the Cherudim Gundam.